 Yes.
 Lands of all types and sizes can be bought, developed, or leased by foreigners, as they can buy other real estate forms like flats, residences, houses, offices, buildings, and retail stores.
 However, they should be aware of some limitations during the purchase.

 Some locations are restricted from foreigners’ purchases.
 Those are usually around major military or such governmental facilities.
-Therefore you will need to wait min. one month period for such security checks.
-Don’t get us wrong, it is not you being checked, it is “if the property is available for being sold to a foreigner”.
-This check can take longer inland applications due to bureaucracy.
+Therefore you will need to wait for a minimum of one month period for such security checks.
+Don’t get us wrong, it’s not you being checked, it’s; “if the property is available for being sold to a foreigner.”
+This check can take longer for inland applications due to bureaucracy.

 - Necessary permits should be obtained before the transaction.
-Because authorities would like to be sure that certain percentages are not exceeded by foreigners.
+Because authorities would like to be sure that certain percentages aren’t exceeded by foreigners,

-- The buyer should declare an undertaking that such land shall not be sold in three years starting from the date of transfer in the land registry if a purchase is being done with citizenship purpose.
-However, this is a must not only for land buyers but for all potential buyers who would like to apply for Turkish citizenship.
+- The buyer should declare an undertaking that such land shall not be sold in three years starting from the date of transfer in the land registry if a purchase is being done for citizenship purposes.
+However, this is a must not only for land buyers but for all potential buyers who would like to apply for Turkish citizenship,

-- In the case of agricultural land, the buyer is obliged to cultivate the land and should not leave it blank.
-This cultivation may either be directly or indirectly via leasing it to third parties.
+- In the case of agricultural land, the buyer is obliged to cultivate the land and should not leave it blank or empty.
+This cultivation may either be directly or indirectly via leasing it to third parties,

-- In the case of urban land, the buyer should start to construction of a building no later than 2 years from the date of transfer of the title.
+- In the case of urban land, the buyer should start to construction of a building no later than 2 years from the date of transfer of the title and ownership,